Starting daysStarting days are Monday to Friday all year around except December and Ramadan

 Food

 Your stay will typically include daily breakfast and dinner (although self-catering may be arranged in some instances).
-Depending on your schedule and the location of your placement, self-served (“raid the refrigerator”) lunches will be available at home or you may want to bring a bag lunch.
+Depending on your schedule and the location of your placement, self-served (“raid the refrigerator”) lunches will be available at home or you may want to take a packed lunch.
 You will eat traditional Zanzibari/Swahili cuisine (simple but healthful foods including fresh fish and chicken, rice-based dishes, chapati and bread, fresh vegetables and fruits and juices).
-We can accommodate vegetarians if you let us know in advance
+We can accommodate vegetarians if you let us know in advance.

 During weekend, volunteers are free to use the kitchen if they wish to cook but they can also go out with or without volunteer coordinators for meals.